ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/_review.md

             What is Phi?
         answers:
             - A new optimization algorithm for neural networks.
-            - A family of pre-trained language model.
+            - A family of pre-trained language models.
             - A toolkit for converting machine learning models to ONNX format.
         correct_answer: 2
         explanation: >